Potential funding opportunities in Tasmania

 · The Australian Maritime Safety Authority has partnered with the University of Tasmania (UTAS) to offer several maritime scholarships, including[4]:

-o AMSA Vocational Near Coastal Seafaring Scholarship[5]
+o AMSA Vocational Near Coastal Seafaring Scholarship[5] Applications Open May 30 2026 and close June 30 2026.

-o AMSA Sara Bool Women in Maritime Engineering Scholarship[6]
+o AMSA Sara Bool Women in Maritime Engineering Scholarship[6] Applications closed and likely to open later in the year for 2027 scholarship.

 o AMSA First Year Access Scholarship for Maritime Studies.[7]
+Applications closed and likely to open later in the year for 2027 scholarship.

 · The Australian Mariners Welfare Society offers maritime scholarships to the children of seafarers or ex-seafarers to study maritime courses at an RTO.[8]
 The scholarship awards $3,500 per semester for course fees, living and travel expenses to students who have low or moderate means.